budipest/mobile/README.md

 ## What's the deal with the name?

 Budapest is the capital of Hungary and is our hometown.
 It was created in 1873 by merging Óbuda, **Buda and Pest**. **Budi**, on the other hand, is a slang word for toilets.
 The rest is up to you...
+(See Honolua, )

 ## App features
 The app shows the toilets nearby you on a map and in a list, ordered by distance from you.
 It recommends you the nearest open toilet, and when selecting a toilet, you'll see the opening hours, notes and ratings of the toilet.
 You can also add new toilets, or edit and rate existing ones.